talhof8/mellow-blog/_posts/2022-03-21-project-mellow.md

 On the other end, suppliers are struggling to compete with Big Box suppliers.
 They struggle to find new clients and are constantly being paid late (sometimes not at all!).
 Additionally, they often have to deal with tire-kickers.
-Suppliers also told us about having to offer Net Terms in order to be competitive, about communication gaps with their buyers, having to manage trucking & freight, and so on...
+Suppliers also told us about having to offer Net Terms in order to be competitive, about communication gaps with their buyers, struggling to manage trucking & freight, and more...

 There's a lot of frustration out there - on both sides - and barely enough efforts to provide solutions.